BobcatProgrammer/agent-mode-demo/README.md

 ### Fraction support

 > I want the program to handle input values such as 1/3.
-Also, add this prompt to the `Prompts to try` section of the README if it's not there already.

 ### Updates

 > Setup a github action workflow that runs the tests and linters on every pr.
 Enable Dependabot for python and github actions.
 Update the README to reflect these changes.

-### Update README with Windows Local Development Instructions
+### Update README with Windows Local Development instructions

 > I also want developers to easily set up the project for local development in Windows, not only Linux.
 Use GitHub's MarkDown syntax to make it look pretty.